aed242/aed242/README.md

 I'm a first year software development graduate student at Boston University.
 I'm an aspiring software engineer, and am always trying to learn more!

+Check out my website to see some of my skills (React, HTML, CSS) in action, and a more detailed bio than what I have here!

 <!--
 **aed242/aed242** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.